 The Canadian Ice Service (CIS) produces digital Arctic regional sea ice charts for marine navigation, climate research, and input to the Global Digital Sea Ice Data Bank (GDSIDB).
 The ice charts are created through the manual analysis of in situ, satellite, and aerial reconnaissance data.
 The ice charts have information on ice concentration, stage of development, and ice form, following World Meteorological Organization terminology.
 These sea ice charts begin in 2006 and goes to near present depending on the region and is updated approximately once a week, however, not all regions are updated with the same frequency and to the same end date.
 The data set covers the following regions of the Canadian Arctic: Northern Canadian waters (Western Arctic, Eastern Arctic, and Hudson Bay) and Southern Canadian waters (Great Lakes and East Coast).
-Each regional shapefile (.shp) (encoded in SIGRID-3 format) and associated metadata file (.xml) are combined into a tar archive file (.tar) for distribution.
+These data are in SIGRID-3 format with associated ancillary files archived together in tar files (.tar) for distribution.
 All data are available via FTP.

 To broaden awareness of our services, NSIDC requests that you acknowledge the use of data sets distributed by NSIDC.
 Please refer to the citation below for the suggested form, or contact NSIDC User Services for further information.
 We also request that you send us one reprint of any publication that cites the use of data received from our Center.
 This helps us to determine the level of use of the data we distribute.
 Thank you.

 The following example shows how to cite the use of this data set in a publication.
 List the principal investigators, year of data set release, data set title and version number, dates of the data you used (for example, December 2003 to March 2004), publisher: NSIDC, and digital media.